dotnet/AspNetDocs/aspnet/includes/rp.md

-For new web application development, we recommend Razor Pages.
-For more information, see [Get started with Razor Pages](/aspnet/core/tutorials/razor-pages/razor-pages-start).
+For new web app development, we recommend [Blazor](xref:blazor/index).